epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 In this part, we want to give recommendations to agencies to enable them to focus on some profiles, with for example prevention day for these cops.

-* TODO: Define if we build a global model or a model for each state (maybe focus on 5/6 states)

 > In which states can we find the "best" and "worst" cops when it comes to racial biases?